-- 0541G College Italian III

-- 0542G College Italian IV

-- 0543G College Italian V

-- 0535G College French III

-- 0536G College French IV

-- 0537G College French V

-- 0531G College Spanish III

-- 0532G College Spanish IV

-- 0533G College Spanish V

-- 1404G College Human Anatomy

-- 0434G College Health Professions

-Student Cost: Stony Brook tuition and fees are waived.
-Students must only pay a \$300 non-refundable ACE Program fee for each course in which they are enrolled.

-There are no provisions for students who need Financial Need.
-Additional information about the ACE Program can be found on the Stony Brook University website.

-Suffolk County Community College: Beacon Program

-Suffolk

-The Suffolk County Community College Beacon Program is a concurrent enrollment program that provides high school juniors and seniors the opportunity to take college courses.
+The Suffolk County Community College Beacon Program is a concurrent enrollment program that provides high school junior and senior students the opportunity to take The College's courses at their high school during their regular school hours, while simultaneously working toward high school graduation.
 The courses are taught by high school teachers who have been approved to teach the college courses at the high school.
 Students will be enrolled in the AP section of the course but will pay tuition to Suffolk Community College.

 The following courses are offered at Comsewogue High School as part of this program:

-- 0411 AP Chemistry (CHE 100)
+- Chemistry

+- Biology

-- 0407 AP Biology (BIO 150)
+- Forensic Biology

-- 0413 AP Physics I (PHY 101)
+- Physics I

-- 0414 Physics II (PHY 102)
+- Physics II

+- Principles of Accounting

+- Sports Management

+- French

-- 0508 AP Spanish (SPN 201)
+- Spanish

-- 0353 AP Statistics (MAT 103)
+- Statistics

 Student Cost: \$171 per 3-credit course / \$228 per 4-credit course.

 There are no provisions for students with Financial Need.
 More information about the Beacon Program can be found on the Suffolk County Community College website.

 Suffolk County Community College: Early College Program

+Suffolk

 The Early College Program is an opportunity for high school juniors and seniors who attend Comsewogue High School to earn college credits while having an experience of college life.
 Students enroll in college classes and interact with college faculty, staff and other students.
 ECP students can earn college-level credits while continuing to complete high school.

 All classes are taught by college professors, and ECP students are integrated into classes with college students.
 Each program participant is assigned an ECP counselor.
 With guidance from the College's Program staff, students select classes from the general education program or take a sequence of courses in a particular curriculum.

 For additional information on the Early College Program, please visit the Suffolk County Community College website.

+Long Island University: High School Scholars Program